Best Nylon String Guitar – Top Picks in the $100 to $1000

 This good build quality translates to good playability, is easy enough for beginners, and can also handle advanced techniques experienced musicians use.

-Given its price, there can be inconsistencies with the fretwork and setup, but mine was adequately set up, so I didn’t experience the problem personally.
+Given its price, there can be inconsistencies with the fretwork and setup.
+Thankfully, my guitar was adequately set up, so I didn’t experience the problem personally.
 I never even had any work done on the guitar work after that.

-It also has a balanced sound with good clarity and projection, and it feels responsive to how strong or soft the strings are plucked.
+It has a good balanced sound with clarity and projection.
+It feels responsive to the dynamics of your playing.
 My main gripe is its lack of sustain, and volume dips quickly after playing a note.

-Longevity is another common reason the C40 is one of the most universally recommended beginner guitars.
-The Yamaha C40 I used while I was enrolled in classical guitar studies is still playable.
+Longevity is another big reason why the C40 is one of the most universally recommended beginner guitars.
+My decades old Yamaha C40 is still very playable to this day.
 Many teachers, myself included, have years’ worth of good stories to tell about the instrument.

 And to this day, the C40 is still the talk of the town regarding classical guitar deals.